benjamin-ackerman/R_products_tutorial/README.md

 git push
 ```

+*NOTE*: once you download the `README`, make sure to replace all occurrences of '[USERNAME]' with your *actual* GitHub username.

 #### 2. Turn the README.md into a webpage

-By following the steps below, you will generate an additional file in your repo called `_config.yml`, which specifies how to format your webpage (according to the theme you choose).
-To turn your `README` into a webpage:
+Now that you have a `README` file, it's time to turn it into a webpage!

-1. Go to the "halloween" repo settings
+1. On GitHub, go to the "halloween" repo settings
 2. Under the section "GitHub Pages," select "master branch" as the source and then click "Save"
 3. Choose a theme for your website

+By following the steps above, you will generate an additional file in your repo called `_config.yml`, which specifies how to format your webpage (according to the theme you choose).

 Your webpage for your "halloween" package should now be live!
 Note that it may take a few minutes for the theme to actually load.
 You can access your website now at the following url: